 Baked eggs are amazing.
 Eggs baked in side other foods are even better!
 This artichoke baked egg recipe is an easy way to gourmet up your next brunch or breakfast.

-4. Add the bread crumbs, cheese and juice from the other lemon half to a small mixing bowl and mix well.
+4. Add 1/2 cup of Panko bread crumbs, 1/4 cup of Parmesan cheese and juice from the other lemon half to a small mixing bowl and mix well.

 5. Slice the remaining lemon.

 6. Place the artichoke halves sliced-side up in a 9-by-13-inch baking dish, and then fill the cups with some of the bread crumb mix.
-Add the olive oil to the baking dish.
-Place the lemon slices and fresh thyme on top and cover with foil.
+Add 6 tablespoons of olive oil to the baking dish.
+Place the lemon slices and 6 sprigs of fresh thyme on top and cover with foil.

-7. Bake at 375 degrees F for 50 minutes or until the choke is tender, such as you can easily pierce a fork into the thickest part of the artichoke heart.
+7. Bake at 375 degrees F for 50 minutes or until the choke is tender, so you can easily pierce a fork into the thickest part of the artichoke heart.
 But be sure to not over cook the chokes as we still need to cook them with the eggs.

 8. Remove from the oven, removing the foil.
 Crack an egg into each cup, making sure the artichokes halves are level first.
 If you don’t do this, your egg will just pour into the baking dish.

 9. Bake uncovered for about 15 minutes, or until the eggs have set.
 Ideally the whites should be fully cooked but the yolks still runny.